-- b) Describe the migration and accumulation of oil and gas - 10. a) Describe various types of stratigraphic traps with neat sketch b) Give an account of productive geological horizons of atomic minerals of India

-- b) Enumerate the geology of the oil fields in India - 11. a) Write an essay on preparation of coal for industrial propose

-- b) Discuss about Indian coal reserves and production of coal in India - 12. a) Write a detailed note on Atomic fuels and environment
+- b) Describe the migration and accumulation of oil and gas - 10. a) Describe various types of stratigraphic traps with neat sketch - (OR) - b) Enumerate the geology of the oil fields in India - 11. a) Write an essay on preparation of coal for industrial propose (OR) - b) Discuss about Indian coal reserves and production of coal in India - 12. a) Write a detailed note on Atomic fuels and environment b) Give an account of productive geological horizons of atomic minerals of India